unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 From the Recording Section
 -----------

-NOTE: A new project can only be started in the Recording Section the first time translationRecorder is used (a new install.)
+**NOTE**: A new project can only be started in the Recording Section the first time translationRecorder is used (a new install.)

 1. From the home screen (half blue and half pink), tap in the pink area to start recording.